kronotop/kronotop/docs/volume/management.md

 ## Commands

-Volume admin commands have been exposed via the management port.
-The default port for management commands is `3320`.

-Use `redis-cli` command to access the cluster:
+Volume administration commands are exposed through the **management interface**, which listens on a dedicated TCP port.
+By default, this port is `3320`.

+To interact with the cluster using admin commands, you can use the standard `redis-cli` tool:

 ```shell
 redis-cli -3 -p 3320
 ```

+This connects to the management port with RESP3 support enabled (-3), allowing you to issue volume-level administrative commands directly.

-Volume admin commands are designed as a subcommand of `volume.admin` command
+Volume admin commands are designed as a subcommand of `VOLUME.ADMIN` command

 ### LIST

-`VOLUME.ADMIN LIST` command lists the currently open volumes by the cluster member you connected.
+`VOLUME.ADMIN LIST`  command returns a list of all volumes currently **opened and managed** by the cluster member you are connected to.

+This provides a snapshot of the local volume state, which is useful for inspecting active shards, verifying deployments, or diagnosing issues related to volume allocation.

+**Example**

 ```
 127.0.0.1:3320> VOLUME.ADMIN LIST